 What are the characteristics of an effective learning journey for women entering trades?

 A three-year project, jointly commissioned by the Ministry for Women and Ako Aotearoa, to increase the participation and success of women in construction and engineering related trades where they are traditionally under-represented.
-A collaboration of four Industry Training Organisations, representing 86 industry sectors and 38 percent of all industry training, 18 associated industry and educational organisations and 19 secondary schools.
+A collaboration of five Industry Training Organisations, Manukau Institute of Technology, industry and educational organisations and secondary schools.

 The primary aims of the project are to: